 “Compliance Documentation” shall mean and include any documentation required to determine that the Interconnecting Customer is in compliance with requirements of the Tariff, including the applications, exhibits and agreements attached thereto, and such documentation includes, as applicable: final as-built one-line diagrams, photos, witness test results, local wiring inspection approval, completed Certificate of Completion, certified relay test results, printout of inverter settings, insurance certificates, P-rate agreement, Exhibit H (retail customer agreement), landowner agreement, easements for system modifications, and, if the Facility is net metering, a completed Schedule Z, a net metering cap allocation from the System of Assurance, and, for a Facility that is included in the public net metering cap, certification from the Department that the Host Customer and all off-takers qualify as a municipality or other governmental entity.

-“Conditional Approval to Interconnect” shall mean an official written notification provided by the Company to the Interconnecting Customer approving of the proposed system design of a proposed Facility and authorizing the Interconnecting Customer to test but not commence commercial operation of that Facility subject to the terms of the Exhibit A, Simplified Process Interconnection Application and Service Agreement.
+“Conditional Approval” shall mean an official written notification provided by the Company to the Interconnecting Customer authorizing the Interconnecting Customer to install the Facility subject to the terms of the Exhibit A, Simplified Process Interconnection Application and Service Agreement.
+The Interconnecting Customer shall not be permitted to commence operation of the Facility prior to receiving Authorization to Interconnect.

 “Customer” shall mean any person, partnership, corporation, or any other entity whether public or private who obtains distribution service at a Customer delivery point and who is a customer of record of the Company for its own electricity consumption.